 Students are assigned to attend to our families and patients in the Emergency Department.
 This gives our students the opportunity to gain some valuable experience in the healthcare environment.
 This program is solely focused on enhancing the patient’s experience.

 Students enrolled at our local universities have the opportunity to round on our patients and families.
 Our students document and follow up on any issues that may arise.
 They communicate to the patient care manager when needed or the patient advocate.
-Students take the time to talk to our families, assist them with needs when, such as ensuring their bed is adjusted appropriately, making sure the call light is within reach, offer extra pillows and blankets, and help maintain ER inventory par levels.
+Students take the time to talk to our families, assist them with needs, such as ensuring their bed is adjusted appropriately, making sure the call light is within reach, offer extra pillows and blankets, and help maintain ER inventory par levels.

 The information host/hostess complements and enhances the patient experience by providing guest services to families and visitors.
 Greets and provides general information to families and visitors in order to help them navigate throughout the organization.
 Excellent telephone, oral communication, and greeting skills required.
 Must be willing to learn and use patient navigator software.
 Excellent position for someone who is high energy and enjoys being around and serving others.

 This is a great way to be involved directly on the patient care units.
 Volunteers visit with patients, engaging them in conversation to promote improved patient care.
-This is a great opportunity for students who are considering a career in healthcare to gain some valuable experience or or for someone who simply has a desire to make others feel loved and cared for.
+This is a great opportunity for students who are considering a career in healthcare to gain some valuable experience or for someone who simply has a desire to make others feel loved and cared for.

 Greeters are assigned to an Information Desk and assist our patient family members, visitors, and friends with directions to all locations within the hospital.
 They will personally escort our guests to the correct department/location.
 This is a great opportunity for someone comfortable with starting up conversations and has a high level of energy.
 Must be able to stand for long periods of time and walk extended distances throughout organization.